ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

   ...
 ```

-Might as well add in the event specs. `events` will be exposed by the API Gateway. `custom-civic-authorizer` is the name of the other function specified in this file.
-This can also refer to a Lambda not specified here, you will just have to use the ARN for the Lambda.
+`events` will be exposed by the API Gateway. `custom-civic-authorizer` is the name of the other function specified in this file.
+This can also refer to a Lambda not specified here, you will just have to use the ARN of the Lambda.

 ### Configuring CORS for our back end